-A department Chairperson may submit his or her resignation prior to the end of his or her term of service.
+A department Chairperson may submit their resignation prior to the end of their term of service.

-A department Chairperson may be removed by the decision of the President on the recommendation of the Vice President for Academic Affairs in consultation with the Dean of his or her college and members of his or her department.
+A department Chairperson may be removed by the decision of the President on the recommendation of the Vice President for Academic Affairs in consultation with the Dean of their college and members of his o department.